bhaskarjha514/SourcevBrain1.1/SETUP.md

 1. Open Cursor
 2. Check the MCP status (usually in the status bar or MCP panel)
-3. You should see "browser-error-debugging" listed as an available server
+3. You should see "Devlopment&TestingAgent" listed as an available server

 ## Step 4: Using the MCP Tools